nguyenngocdue/MCP-Data-Boost/README.md

-# 🌐 Natural Language User Management Demo
+# 🌐 Natural Language MCP-Data-Boost / User Management Demo

 A demo application that allows managing users via **natural language commands**.
 You can create, update, delete, and list users just by typing sentences in plain English (or Vietnamese).